anyemedola/anyemedola/README.md

   <div>
     <ul>
       <li>💕 Currenctly working as Senior Frontend Developer at Capgemini with ReactJS and WebRTC.</li>
+      <li>🌈 Turns out I'm a terrific designer and everyone ask me to do Figma too.</li>
       <li>✨ Improving my frontend skills by doing styled components.</li>
       <li>🍀 Living in 5 languages.</li>
       <li>🍋 A proud sicilian.</li>